 And then came the surprise…

-Driver no. 2 asked us if we all had enough money to pay an overland departure tax of US$30.
+Driver no. 2 asked us if we all had US$30 to pay an overland departure tax from Mexico.

 We were all hurrying to explain that we had already paid for all tourist taxes as part of our airline tickets for Mexico.